Democratic Kampuchea: Fall and aftermath

-Not content with ruling Cambodia, the KR leaders also dreamed of reviving the Angkorian empire of a thousand years earlier, which ruled over large parts of what today are Thailand and Vietnam.
+Not content with ruling Cambodia, the Khmer Rouge leaders also dreamed of reviving the Angkorian empire of a thousand years earlier, which ruled over large parts of what today are Thailand and Vietnam.
 This involved launching military attacks into southern Vietnam in which thousands of unarmed villagers were massacred.

 Immediately following the Khmer Rouge victory in 1975, there were skirmishes between their troops and Vietnamese forces.
 Many incidents occurred in May 1975.
 The Cambodians launched attacks on the Vietnamese islands of Phú Quốc and Thổ Chu causing the death of over 500 civilians and intruded into Vietnamese border provinces.
 In late May, at about the same time that the United States launched an airstrike against the oil refinery at Kompong Som, following the Mayagüez incident, Vietnamese forces seized the Cambodian island of Poulo Wai.
-According to Republic of Vietnam, Poulo Wai was a part of Vietnam since the 18th century and the island was under Cambodian administrative management in 1939 in accordance with the decisions of French colonists.
+According to South Vietnam, Poulo Wai was a part of Vietnam since the 18th century and the island was under Cambodian administrative management in 1939 in accordance with the decisions of French colonists.
 Vietnam has recognized Poulo Wai as part of Cambodia since 1976, and the recognition is seen as a sign of goodwill by Vietnam to preserve its relationship with Cambodia.

 The following month, Pol Pot, Nuon Chea, and Ieng Sary travelled secretly to Hanoi in May, where they proposed a Friendship Treaty between the two countries.
 In the short term, this successfully eased tensions.
 Although the Vietnamese evacuated Poulo Wai in August, incidents continued along Cambodia's northeastern border.
 At the instigation of the Phnom Penh regime, thousands of Vietnamese also were driven out of Cambodia.

-In May Cambodian and Vietnamese representatives met in Phnom Penh in order to establish a commission to resolve border disagreements.
+In May, Cambodian and Vietnamese representatives met in Phnom Penh in order to establish a commission to resolve border disagreements.
 The Vietnamese refused to recognize the Brévié Line—the colonial-era demarcation of maritime borders between the two countries—and the negotiations broke down.
 In late September, however, a few days before Pol Pot was forced to resign as prime minister, air links were established between Phnom Penh and Hanoi.

 With Pol Pot back at the forefront of the regime in 1977, the situation rapidly deteriorated.
 Incidents escalated along all of Cambodia's borders.
 Khmer Rouge forces attacked villages in the border areas of Thailand near Aranyaprathet.
 Brutal murders of Thai villagers, including women and children, were the first widely reported concrete evidence of Khmer Rouge atrocities.
 There were also incidents along the Laos border.